-Yes – Oxygen sensors are necessary in order to maintain the fuel-air mixture in the cylinders.
-If there were no oxygen sensor, the ECU would not know when to adjust the fuel-air mixture, and your car would either run too rich (lots of unburned fuel) or too lean (not enough fuel).
-This would cause decreased performance, increased emissions, and possibly even engine damage.
+Yes.
+Oxygen sensors are necessary in order to maintain the fuel/air mixture in the cylinders.
+If there is no oxygen sensor, the ECU will not know when to adjust the fuel/air mixture, and your car will either run too rich (lots of unburned fuel) or too lean (not enough fuel).
+This will cause decreased performance, increased emissions, and possibly even engine damage.

 How do you make an O2 simulator?